 Current Market Trends

-FONASA, the government-run healthcare insurance system, covers 75% of the population; of the remaining 25%, approximately 5% lacks any type of insurance, and 20% (bordering on 2.6 million people) pay into the private sector insurance system provided by entities called ISAPRES.
-There are 7 Isapres currently operating in the Chilean market.
+FONASA, the government-run healthcare insurance system, covers 69% of the population; of the remaining 31%, approximately 5% lacks any type of insurance, 3% has insurance under the Ministry of Defense (for armed forces and police), and 23% (bordering on 2.6 million people) pay into the private sector insurance system provided by entities called ISARES.
+There are 13 ISAPRES currently operating in the Chilean market.

 The metric system of weights and measures is standard in Chile.
 The electric power supply is 220V 50Hz.
 Since the implementation of the U.S.-Chile Free Trade Agreement, in 2004, medical devices/equipment, and pharmaceuticals enter Chile duty-free, provided a U.S. certificate of origin is presented to Chilean Customs.
-Imports to Chile, alike all foreign and domestic products are subject to Chile’s 19% VAT (Value Added Tax).
+Imports to Chile from foreign countries, as well as domestic products, are subject to Chile’s 19% VAT (Value Added Tax).

-Mandatory registration at the Institute of Public Health is required for all pharmaceuticals.
-Medical devices such as contraceptives, gloves, needles, and syringes have to be quality tested.
+Currently, mandatory registration at the Institute of Public Health is required for all pharmaceuticals and quality testing authorization contraceptives, gloves, needles, and syringes.

 There is no local production of laboratory equipment other than some refrigerators, cold chambers and blood banks, so the market size is estimated on imports.
-In 2015, the U.S. was the country of origin of 30% of the total laboratory equipment and 35% of the total reagents imports in Chile.
+In 2016, the market share for laboratory equipment was 28% United States followed by 11% Germany.
+In the case of reagents, the market share was 38% United States followed by 22% Germany.

 Miniaturization and automation are boosting the growth of new lines of equipment in the industry.
 Customers are now seeking space-saving options for cutting costs.
 Mobility is also another focus; therefore, portable laboratory instruments are hitting the market.
 Regarding reagents, the focus is on PCR.

-U.S. state-of-the-art medical technology has good market potential in Chile, especially in the private sector with regular expansion projects.
-The Chilean private healthcare system is well regarded in the region.
+U.S. state-of-the-art medical technology has good market potential in Chile, especially in the private sector as the Chilean private healthcare system is well regarded in the region.
 Private hospitals receive foreign patients for treatment on a regular basis.
-Some of these private hospitals have Joint Commission accreditation; therefore maintaining high standards is a permanent goal.
+Some of these private hospitals have Joint Commission accreditation, and therefore maintain high standards as a permanent goal.
 Many Chilean physicians have U.S. post-graduate degrees and maintain regular contact with important U.S. healthcare institutions.

-The majority of the medical equipment present in the Chilean market is imported.
-Local statistical data shows that the United States has approximately 33% of Chile’s market share, followed by Germany with some 21%, and China with approximately 7% market share.
+In 2016, medical device imports amounted to US$ 687 million with the following market share: United States has approximately 40%, followed by Germany with 24%, and then China with an 8%.
 Price is an extremely important factor, especially in the public sector where limited funds cover a large segment of the population.
 The private sector is also price sensitive, but is far more likely to consider recognized brands that have good quality and after-sales reputation.

 In general, there is no health-required registration imposed on medical devices except for contraceptives, gloves, needles, and syringes that do need authorization/quality control assessment to certify its safety.
 X-Ray equipment or nuclear medicine equipment does need special authorization from other government agencies.
 Pharmaceuticals do have mandatory registration that is granted by the Institute of Public Health.